sr-lab/EcoAndroid/README.md

 2. Open the project in your favourite IDE
 3. Once you made the desired changes, run `gradle runIde`.
 An IntelliJ IDE with the plugin activated will open.

+If you wish to add a new refactoring to the plugin, follow these steps:

+1. Add a \<localInspection\> element to the plugin.xml file present in `src/main/resources`, following the specifications in the other inspections
+2. Create a subclass of *com.intellij.codeInspection.LocalInspectionTool* (the one stated in the previous step) in the folder of the corresponding energy pattern
+3. Create a subclass of *com.intellij.codeInspection.LocalQuickFix* to apply the refactoring to the source code

 ## EcoAndroid in Practice
 EcoAndroid has been used to improve the energy efficiency of several Android applications.
 Examples include: